UTEP reaches Atlantis semis, tops Tennessee 78-70

 They just couldn’t get anything going, looking nothing like the team that averaged 87 points in its two most recent games before arriving in the Bahamas.

 That is, until six quick points got a 15-point UTEP lead back into single digits, with a dunk by McRae cutting the Miners’ edge to 60-51.
 Tennessee was within six after a pair of free throws by McRae with 2:35 left, and the Vols almost forced a turnover with their press on the next possession.

 After the Miners barely beat the 10-second clock to get the ball past midcourt, Crosgile hit a 3-pointer to restore the nine-point lead.
 And a few seconds after Cedrick Lang took a charging foul to create a turnover for the Miners, Crosgile sliced through the lane for a nifty layup to help UTEP finish off the win.

 UTEP went on a 16-5 run late in the first half, turning a 21-20 deficit into a 36-26 lead after a pair of jumpers by Bohannon ended the quick spurt that gave the Miners a cushion.

 More than anything, it was the Miners’ defense that was proving most critical.
 UTEP was outrebounded 27-15 in the opening 20 minutes (15-3 on the offensive glass alone), took only four free throws to Tennessee’s 16, but the key was that the Miners were just opportunistic.
 Tennessee had seven turnovers in the first half, hardly that bad a number — but UTEP turned those miscues into 11 points.

-If losing wasn't tough enough for Tennessee, the turnaround from Thursday to Friday might also be difficult.
-The Vols' game with UTEP ended at 12:16 a.m.; their game with Xavier is a 1 p.m. start.
+If losing wasn’t tough enough for Tennessee, the turnaround from Thursday to Friday might also be difficult.
+The Vols’ game with UTEP ended at 12:16 a.m.; their game with Xavier on Friday afternoon is the first of the four on the tournament’s daily schedule, a 1 p.m. start.